WPDevelopers/wp-scheduled-posts/readme.txt

 Along with all features of the free version and <a href="https://wpdeveloper.net/in/schedulepress" title="SchedulePress Pro">SchedulePress Pro</a> has some additional features including:

-**Auto Scheduler:** Get absolute control over your content schedule as you can create rules to post content automatically.
+**◾Auto Scheduler:** Get absolute control over your content schedule as you can create rules to post content automatically.
 You just need to specify the time interval in which you want to have your posts scheduled and this plugin will publish it on the definite time interval.
 You can also set an exact date and time to create a flexible schedule.

 https://www.youtube.com/watch?v=oBD7MbtWvcQ

-**Missed Schedule Handler:** As a content creator, you might have faced that WordPress might miss the schedule of a post and it could happen for a various reason.
+**◾Missed Schedule Handler:** As a content creator, you might have faced that WordPress might miss the schedule of a post and it could happen for a various reason.
 However, you don’t have to worry about that anymore as SchedulePress will take care of missed schedules and to publish the post automatically.

 https://www.youtube.com/watch?v=t0zVpg5ALos

-**Manual Scheduler:** If you want to schedule your WordPress blog posts at an exact time avoiding the random schedule.
+**◾Manual Scheduler:** If you want to schedule your WordPress blog posts at an exact time avoiding the random schedule.
 You can configure this in a manual process setting up your preferred time & date.
 It will publish your posts at that particular time.

 https://www.youtube.com/watch?v=qy7zdh5VYlg

-**Premium Support:** Get faster support with a pro license.
+**◾Premium Support:** Get faster support with a pro license.
 We have extra-ordinary support team ready to help you.
 Ask your questions in the support forum, or contact us directly through live chat and support tickets.

 https://youtu.be/y80iDuolrRU